-Nonresident aliens generally are taxed only on income from sources in the United States.
+Nonresident aliens generally are taxed only on certain income from sources in the United States and on certain income connected with the conduct of a trade or business in the United States.

 Taxable income from U.S. sources includes, but is not limited to: